Ricky Williams: 1998

+Williams was inducted into the College Football Hall of Fame in 2015 and the Cotton Bowl Hall of Fame in 2018.

 Minor league baseball

 Williams was drafted in the eighth round of the 1995 Major League Baseball June amateur draft out of high school by the Philadelphia Phillies.
 He signed a contract with the team with a $50,000 signing bonus.
-During his collegiate career, he played four seasons in the Phillies' farm system, never playing beyond Single–A. An outfielder, Williams played in 170 games and finished his career with a .211 batting average, four home runs, and 46 stolen bases.
+During his collegiate career, he played four seasons in the Phillies' farm system, never playing beyond Single–A. An outfielder, Williams played in 170 games and finished his career with a .211 batting average, 4 home runs, and 46 stolen bases.

 Williams played for the Martinsville Phillies, a rookie league team in the Appalachian League affiliated with the Philadelphia Phillies, for 36 games in 1995.
 He had a batting average of .239 with 11 runs batted in (RBI) with the team.
 In 1996 and 1997, he played with the Piedmont Boll Weevils, the Phillies' Single–A affiliate in the South Atlantic League.
-He hit .188 with 30 runs scored and 20 RBI in 84 games with the team in 1996, and he hit .206 with 12 runs scored and six RBI in 1997.
+He hit .188 with 30 runs scored and 20 RBI in 84 games with the team in 1996, and he hit .206 with 12 runs scored and 6 RBI in 1997.
 During his third year, he was teammates with Phillies' eventual starting shortstop Jimmy Rollins, who declared Williams the fastest man he had ever seen.
 Williams played for the Batavia Muckdogs, the Phillies' Low–A affiliate of the New York–Penn League, in 1998.
 He played in 12 games for Batavia, hitting .288, before cutting his season short to return to Texas for his senior year of football.

 Williams was selected in the 1998 Rule 5 draft by the Montreal Expos on December 14, 1998, who then traded his rights to the Texas Rangers.
 The Rangers were owned by Tom Hicks, who was a Texas Longhorns booster.
 Williams was placed on the Rangers' 40-man major league roster, but he wrote a letter in March 1999 to the team stating he would not report for spring training so he could prepare for the NFL draft.
 The Rangers subsequently placed him on their restricted list, and he never played for the team.